mikwielgus/topola/README.md

 ## Gallery

+![A printed circuit board layout of an IR remote with a 3x4 tactswitch keyboard.](./assets/screenshots/3x4_tactswitch_ir_remote.png "3x4 tactswitch IR remote")

 ![Animation.
-There's a rubber band-like trace following cursor, navigating a very simple maze.
+There is a rubber band-like trace following cursor, navigating a very simple maze.
 The maze and the trace are red, the background is solid black but also very slightly white and dark blue.](./assets/screencasts/pre-egui_interactive_routing.gif "Interactive routing")